 While making my own jewellery, I have greatly been encouraged by my partner to make some for sale.
 After much thought I have considered the idea for these reasons:

-By making these cruelty-free jewellery I hope to provide not only a nice piece of jewellery for you to wear or offer as a gift but also to make a difference in the world as an individual.
+By making these cruelty-free jewellery I hope to provide a nice piece of jewellery for you to wear or offer as a gift, something that you or somebody else will treasure.

 I believe that if we expect people at the top, who have the power, to make changes to help make the world a better place, then every individual like you and me need to play a part as well.